CPCS – GP referral pathway

 Engagement and setup payment

-Contractors registered to provide the CPCS will be able to claim a £300 engagement and setup payment if they undertake a range of actions to get ready for rolling out the referral pathway in their area.
-The requirements are detailed in Annex F of the updated service specification and further guidance will be issued on this shortly.
+Contractors registered to provide the CPCS can claim a £300 engagement and setup payment if they undertake a range of actions to get ready for rolling out the referral pathway in their area by 30th June 2021.
+The requirements are detailed in Annex F of the updated service specification and claims need to be made via the NHSBSA’s Manage Your Service portal by 5th July 2021.

 Background information on the GP referral pathway